|Trumpington Local History Group

 attain greater proficiency in musketry, the Responsible Officer, Platoon-Commander G.S.
 Todd,

-generously promised to present spoons to the winning patrol.”
-(Cambridge Independent Press,
+generously promised to present spoons to the winning patrol.” with the item on 10 December

 The Trumpington Volunteer Training Corps took part in a church parade led by the Cambridge